 I did some “googling” about the baking soda, and many people add a hefty amount of baking soda in between the bricks or between sidewalk blocks to get rid of unwanted grass or weeds that grow.

-I sprinkled a bit of baking soda 2 days ago, and I have one that it’s worked on ( the grass is dead between the sidewalk blocks) and the other one, no change.
-The one that worked had a bigger crack, so perhaps I was better able to come into contact with the dirt to change the ph of the soil than the other one.
+I sprinkled a bit of baking soda two days ago, and I have one that it’s worked on ( the grass is dead between the sidewalk blocks) and the other one, no change.
+The one that worked had a bigger crack, so perhaps I was better able to contact the dirt to change the ph of the soil than the other one.

 Conclusions based on my experience

-My personal conclusion is to try the Vinegar and salt solution in the spot I had issues with using the baking soda and see if it can make contact since it’ll liquid and can get into the tight spot where the powder could not.
+My conclusion is to try the vinegar and salt solution in the spot I had issues using the baking soda and see if it can make contact since it’ll liquid and get into the right place where the powder could not.

 I’m glad I didn’t go crazy with the straight vinegar, as I do have an ugly patch of brown grass where I tested.

-Less than $5 you can make your own Homemade “Round-Up” Weed Killer!
+For less than $5, you can make your own Homemade “Round-Up” Weed Killer!